ErlingSigurdson/Billy/README.md

 ***
 # Manual

-### Load
+### GPIO and Load
-Billy provides a single channel for a digital load control and a single channel for an analog load control.
+Billy provides 2 control channels - one for a digital load and another one for an analog load.
+The channels are basically GPIOs, one in a digital output mode and another one outputting PWM signal.

-A typical digital load would be an LED (usually used for test purposes) or a transistor driver which in its turn controls a relay or an electric motor.
-A typical analog load would be, again, an LED
+A typical digital load would be an LED (usually used for testing purposes) or a transistor driver which in its turn switches a relay.
+A typical analog load would be, again, an LED or a MOSFET driver which in its turn drives an electric motor.

+Additionally, there's a GPIO in a digital output mode assigned to control an indicator LED.

+GPIOs are assigned with a `#define` directive in

 ### Communications